nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 Need to learn UML Patterns and where all it can be used in our game

+##### Team Member Name:
+Suhas Hunsimar

+##### What I did since the last weekly scrum:
+* Understood the game flow from the users perspective
+* Understood the greenfoot platform and the flow
+* Retrived the information needed to be used inside the game platform

+##### What I plan to do in this week:
+* Understand the sample code for the initial start
+* Identify state pattern implementation into the project

+##### What blockers do I have:
+* Need to learn the state pattern in depth and also what states needs to be managed

 #### XP Core Values
 We wanted  to build a game that has all the design pattern implemented .
 Thus fo this sprint we focussed on “Simplicity” aspect so that it will be easier to code.
 We included all the basic functionality that a good game should have.